Saurabh-Mudgal/IEEE-Python_Workshop-2018/Presentation_Article.md

 >I am 19.0 years old and am majoring in mechanical engineering.

-If you wish to display the aforementioned output as text on the computer screen the following python code  should be used:
+If you wish to display the aforementioned output as text on the computer screen the following python code should be written and executed:

 ```python 3
 age = 5+(8%3)-3+(3*10)/2